CryptoDinh/botasaurus/README.md

 > By using flute, you agree to comply with all applicable local and international laws related to data scraping, copyright, and privacy.
 The developers of flute are not responsible for any misuse of this software.
 It is the sole responsibility of the user to ensure adherence to all relevant laws regarding data scraping, copyright, and privacy, and to use flute in an ethical and legal manner.

 We take the concerns of the flute Project very seriously.
-For any inquiries or issues, please contact Chetan Jain at [chetan@tomdinh.com](mailto:chetan@tomdinh.com).
+For any inquiries or issues, please contact CD at [cryptodinh@gmail.com](mailto:cryptodinh@gmail.com).
 We will take prompt and necessary action in response to your emails.

 ## Made with ❤️ in Bharat 🇮🇳 - Vande Mataram